damianhakert/damianhakert.github.io/source/handbook/security/index.html.md

    store your personal passwords please store them in your 'Primary' vault, not the vault named 'Your Vault'.
 1. We will configure applications of which we store the passwords in 1password to [not periodically reset passwords](https://www.cesg.gov.uk/articles/problems-forcing-regular-password-expiry).
+1. Do not install software with many known security vulnerabilities (as [listed in the handbook](/handbook/#do-not-use)).
+When in doubt, do not install until after checking with the team by discussing in an issue, and then document the verdict in the handbook.

 [1Password]: https://agilebits.com/onepassword
 [generate strong passwords]: https://support.1password.com/guides/mac/generate-a-strong-password.html